Waqrapukara, the other Cusco Wonder

 Inca Shrine

-“Four ancient roads reach the site, but before Waqrapukara, a living space formed by river and wind erosion does reach.
+“Four ancient roads reach the site, but before Waqrapukara, a living space formed by river and wind erosion does not reach.
 The natural environment warns from afar that a particular, unusual site of incomparable beauty exists.
 In this spectacular vision of natural formations, the Incas mold or insert an incredible ceremonial architecture, merging and making all the natural creation with the best of its artistic architecture, “adds the archaeologist of the PUCP.

 The best thing is that it allows the traveler to camp in the monument’s surroundings without the massive presence of visitors, without schedules, and with the possibility of enjoying that delicious sensation of discovering a new wonder following that old network of roads that persists in Acomayo.